 U. S. Army Air Force Brigadier General Kenneth N. Walker was one of America’s highest ranking officers Missing In Action (MIA) on a combat mission over Rabaul, New Britain on January 5, 1943.
-Afterwards, he earned the Medal of Honor, posthumously.
+Afterward, he earned the Medal of Honor, posthumously.

-By John L. Frisbee, Contributing Editor
+by John L. Frisbee, Contributing Editor

 The skirmishes and battles that led to an independent Air Force were fought in Washington as well as in the field.
 Ken Walker was a hero in both arenas.